dfinity/ICRC/ICRCs/ICRC-106/ICRC-106.md

 - **Output**: The `principal` of the ledger canister.
 - **Typical Use Case**: This method is primarily used for validating the relationship between the index and the ledger, ensuring they are correctly linked, and facilitating integrations requiring the ledger’s identity.

 ---

-## list_subaccounts
-- **Purpose**: Lists all subaccounts associated with a specified principal.
-- **Input**:
-  - `owner`: The principal for which to list subaccounts.
-  - `start`: *(Optional)* Specifies the subaccount to start listing from.
-Only subaccounts lexicographically greater than `start` will be included.
-- **Output**: A vector of `SubAccount`, each representing a subaccount under the specified principal.
-- **Typical Use Case**: Useful for wallets or tools that need to enumerate all subaccounts associated with a user, providing insight into the structure and organization of user funds.

----